Vaesea/godottux/README.md

 - Accurate Main Menu
 - Accurate Options Menu
 - Multiple Profiles (if someone were to add this in, along with a way to change which profile you're using, that'd be cool!)
-- SuperTux-style Worldmaps
+- SuperTux-style Worldmaps (may be added in the future?)
-- Completely accurate Tux movement (if someone were to add this in, that'd be cool!)
+- Completely accurate Tux movement and physics (if someone were to add this in, that'd be cool!)
 - Add-on Support
 - Completely accurate HUD (I tried to make it as accurate as I could)
-- In-game console (Use the Godot Output thing to debug your code instead)
+- In-game console (Godot output is where things are printed instead)
 - The same scripting system (While there is scripting, it's done using variables in a block instead)
 - Level Flipping (this sounds too difficult for me to make. if someone were to add this in, that'd be cool!)
 - Angry Stone (Too complicated to add.
 If someone were to add this in, that'd be cool!)
 - Totem (Too complicated to add.
 If someone were to add this in, that'd be cool!)
-- Kugelblitz
+- Kugelblitz (I don't even need to say why)

 There also isn't a level editor, not even as a separate program.
 I might try to make one at some point, but for now, just use the template level and worldmap as a base for your level or worldmap.
 You also get to learn Godot while doing this.